ishabazz/Simple-To-Do/README.md

 # Simple-To-Do

-This is the first part of a series of demo apps mean to demonstrate using UITableViews with various data sources.
+This is the first part of a series of demo apps meant to demonstrate using UITableViews with various data sources.

 ##Support